Site in French

 Machine Gunner

-On June 12, 1940, his aircraft, the Glenn Martin 167F No. 34 was badly damaged by the Flak and crashed on landing.
-Corporal Chief VANWORMHOUDT is injured.
+On 12 June 1940, his aircraft, Glenn Martin 167F No 34, was seriously damaged by flak and crashed on landing.
+Master Corporal VANWORMHOUDT was wounded.

 Stories of crews